Ibtheanalyst/Airbnb-Market-and-Real-Estate-Analysis/README.md

-This project explores the Airbnb market and real estate trends using a combination of Exceland Power BI.
+This project explores the Airbnb market and real estate trends using a combination of Excel and Power BI.
 It provides insights into performance KPIs,  and product listing insights to support better decision making for property managers, investors and city planners.

 Objectives & Analysis Questions
 1. Market Performance KPIs